Menu

 Paul Rees MBE

-Paul Rees MBE is the Chief Executive Officer at the Royal College of Psychiatrists.
+Paul Rees MBE was the Chief Executive Officer at the Royal College of Psychiatrists until from 2016 to 2023.
 He joined the College in November 2016 from the Royal College of General Practitioners, where he was the Executive Director of Policy and Engagement.

 Previous post Next post